UBC-MDS/college_scorecard/README.md

 Our deployed Shiny App can be found [here](https://sedv8808.shinyapps.io/College_scorecard/)

-We are analyzing the dataset "is the "College Scorecard Data" from the US Department of Education.
+We are analyzing the dataset is the "College Scorecard Data" from the US Department of Education.
 The College Scorecard project is designed to increase transparency and to help students and families compare individual higher education institutions.
 We think that reading tables can be extremely complicated.
 Hence, we are designing a Shiny App that users might find friendlier.
 This app can help people recommend schools or look schools for their own selves.

 We are just considering a few parameters for time convenience.
 However, it would be interesting to add all the other possible visualizations at some point in time.

-This project provides data visualizations for the following themes:
+This project provides data visualizations for the following:
 - School Count
 - Median Wage 10 years after graduation
 - Percentage of Females